 Heavy material node’s implementation is simplified for the TestNet 1.1 and will gradually extend during the development of Insolar’s enterprise version.

 Moreover, additional network protocol is implemented to maintain backups and archival storage nodes without burdening the main Insolar network consensus.

-In addition to the node’s static role, it can be equipped with dynamic ones – roles able to change.
+In addition to the static role, a node can be equipped with dynamic ones—roles able to change.